saltcorn/saltcorn/README.md

 NOTE: this is somewhat out of date; see instead https://wiki.saltcorn.com/view/ShowPage?title=Install%20on%20Ubuntu, in paticular the last section.

-Skip this section if you ran `saltcorn setup`
+Skip this section if you ran `saltcorn setup` or `npx saltcorn-install`

 1. Install PostgreSQL: `sudo apt install postgresql postgresql-client`
 2. Either,